livecycle/preevy/site/docs/recipes/faster-build.md

 #### Build flag configurations

-A few variations of the builder, registry and cache were tested:
+A few variations of the builder, registry, and cache were tested:

 | |Builder         |Registry|Cache|`preevy up` flags|
 |:--|:----------------|:--------|:-----|:-----------|